eqasim-org/ile-de-france/docs/population.md

 - [Address database](https://geoservices.ign.fr/documentation/diffusion/telechargement-donnees-libres.html#bd-topo)
 - After opening the link, scroll down until you see *BD TOPO® Mars 2021 Tous Thèmes par département format shapefile*
 - Use a ftp client to download the *Région Île-de-France - R 11* .
 Most browsers will not be able to download the data.
+-  For Windows users: you might be able to download the file by doing the following: 1) paste the ftp server address into your file explorer.
+The address is written out in the "link" for the package you want to download, as is the username and password for logging into the server.
+The first part of the "link", between the "ftp://" and a ":" is the username.
+The second part is the password.
+The server address is the part that comes after the "@" and before the filename itself.
+2) Hit enter after you've pased the server name into the address bar in your file explorer.
+A dialog asking for a username and password should pop up.
+Enter those.
+3) Now you should see all the files and can select the one for *Région Île-de-France - R 11*.
+Note that the connection might time out and you might have to try several tiems before you suceed in signing in and downloading.
 - Open the downloaded archive and open/unpack it to to access the folder
   - `BDTOPO_3-0_TOUSTHEMES_SHP_LAMB93_R11_2020-12-15`
   - `BDTOPO`